-The Asia-Pacific Academy will evolve to provide demand-driven training addressing the specific needs of countries in the Asia-Pacific region and building on experiences and best practices in tackling illicit financial flows.
-The curriculum will include broad-based courses on conducting and managing financial crime investigations (including digital forensics), as well as targeted courses on combatting anti-money laundering and VAT/GST fraud, and asset recovery.
+The Asia-Pacific Academy programmes evolve to provide demand-driven training addressing the specific needs of countries in the Asia-Pacific region and building on experiences and best practices in tackling illicit financial flows.
+The curriculum include broad-based courses on conducting and managing financial crime investigations (including digital forensics), as well as targeted courses on combatting anti-money laundering, challenges around crypto assets, VAT/GST fraud, and asset recovery.
 The first programme was delivered in May 2019 and focussed on VAT/GST Fraud.

-The Academy will be housed at the Wako Campus of the National Tax College, part of the National Tax Agency of Japan.
+The Asia-Pacific Academy is housed at the Wako Campus of the National Tax College, part of the National Tax Agency of Japan.